alema-r/Alessandro-Marcolini-Oniro/docs/os/index.rst

 ..
 ..
 SPDX-License-Identifier: CC-BY-4.0

+.. include:: ../definitions.rst

 Operating System
 ################

-All Scenarios OS provides support for a set of kernels.
-This documentation details various aspects for each kernel type.
+|main_project_name| provides support for a set of kernels.
+This documentation
+details various aspects for each kernel type.

 .. toctree::